Healthcare Flexible Spending Account

 - Select the Additional Documentation button

-- Select the pending transaction and click Add Receipt to upload documentation.
+- For Reimbursement Accounts, select the pending transaction and click Add Receipt to upload documentation.

 What information does a claim documentation or receipt need to include?